himoose/user-docs/docs/settings.md

 ### Important Notes

-- **Marketer Mode vs SEO Mode** affects the UI complexity—not your subscription features.
+- **Marketer Mode vs SEO Mode** affects the UI complexity and some workflows-not your subscription features.
 Both modes have access to the same tools.
-- **BYOK plans** require you to bring your own OpenAI API key.
-Without it, AI features won't work.
+- **BYOK plans** require you to bring your own OpenAI and OpenRouter API keys (OpenRouter is optional and used for the LLM Beacon).
+Without the OpenAI key, AI features won't work.
 - **Team members** inherit the team owner's subscription tier but can set their own experience mode and AI model preferences (if BYOK).

 ---